-[Lim, 1998] transforms the continuous, single-terminal BAP into a two-dimensional packing problem and formulates it as a graph-theoretical problem.
+[13] transforms the continuous, single-terminal BAP into a two-dimensional packing problem and formulates it as a graph-theoretical problem.
 Furthermore, a heuristic is proposed to solve the model efficiently.
-[Kim & Moon, 2003] use a simulated annealing method to solve the continuous, single-terminal BAP and show that the results are similar to the optimal solution.
-A sequence pair based simulated annealing method is used by [Moorthy & Teo, 2006] to efficiently solve the rectangle packing problem, which is similar to the continuous, single-terminal BAP.
-[Wang & Lim, 2007] propose a stochastic beam search for the berth allocation problem and show that it outperforms both the state-of-the-art simulated annealing meta-heuristic of [Dai et al., 2004] and the traditional deterministic beam search.
-In [Imai et al., 2007], megaports with indented berths are modeled and subsequently genetic algorithms are applied to solve the model.
+[14] use a simulated annealing method to solve the continuous, single-terminal BAP and show that the results are similar to the optimal solution.
+A sequence pair based simulated annealing method is used by [15] to efficiently solve the rectangle packing problem, which is similar to the continuous, single-terminal BAP.
+[16] propose a stochastic beam search for the berth allocation problem and show that it outperforms both the stateof-the-art simulated annealing meta-heuristic of [17] and the traditional deterministic beam search.
+In [18], mega-ports with indented berths are modeled and subsequently genetic algorithms are applied to solve the model.
 Results show that while the indented berths serve mega-vessels faster, the total lead time of all vessels at ports with indented berths is larger than the one at conventional ports.

-[Cordeau et al., 2005] present models and heuristics for both the discrete and continuous, single-terminal BAP.
-In [Kim & Moon, 2003] and [Park & Kim, 2003] each berthing point is penalized dependent on the deviation from a pre-determined optimal berthing point.
-However, [Cordeau et al., 2005] assume that a vessel's handling time depends on the distance between the berth position of that vessel and the destined stack of its containers.
+[19] present models and heuristics for both the discrete and continuous, single-terminal BAP.
+In [14] and [7] each berthing point is penalized dependent on the deviation from a pre-determined optimal berthing point.
+However, [19] assume that a vessel's handling time depends on the distance between the berth position of that vessel and the destined stack of its containers.

-To our knowledge and as stated in ([Ottjes et al., 2006]), hardly any research has been conducted towards the multi-terminal BAP.
+To our knowledge and as stated in ([20]), hardly any research has been conducted towards the multi-terminal BAP.
 So far, studies present models and algorithms, which only solve a version of the single-terminal BAP.
 However, present ports often consist of a cluster of terminals (see Figure 1), where inter-terminal container traffic is established by trucks.
 Since most ports face a significant amount of transshipment traffic, the allocations of vessels to the different terminals become interdependent and cannot be considered separately anymore.